• Skip to primary navigation

 The open string pattern of the Radical MP allows for great spin potential for an advanced racquet as well.
 This racquet won’t have as much power as some other advanced tennis racquets, but it will offer a bit better control and feel.

-The Radical Pro is Great on Groundstrokes & Volleys
+The Radical Pro is Great on Groundstrokes & Serves

 The Pro version of the Radical performs well on both groundstrokes and volleys.